Eagles take Super Bowl lead behind 4th down conversions

 The first call was particularly bold, coming on fourth-and-5 from the Kansas City 44.
 No team since at least the 2000 season had attempted a fourth-down try in the first half of a Super Bowl when needing more than a yard.

-But Sirianni showed confidence in Hurts, who scampered through a big hole for the longest run ever by a quarterback in the Super Bowl.
+But Sirianni showed confidence in quarterback Jalen Hurts, who scampered through a big hole for a 28-yard run that was the longest run ever by a quarterback in the Super Bowl.

 Fourth down conversions proved crucial in the Eagles previous trip to the Super Bowl following the 2017 season.
 Coach Doug Pederson dialed up the famous “Philly Special” call at the end of the first half that led to a trick play TD pass from Trey Burton to quarterback Nick Foles and a fourth-and-1 conversion in Eagles territory that helped spark the game-winning drive in the fourth quarter.